jeremyrode/GoogleSheetsDataLogger/README.md

 ![Output Spreadsheet](doc/example.png "Example")

-This code is extracted from a [sump monitorying system that also captures data from an ADS1115 ADC, uses some IIR filtering and min/max processing.](https://github.com/jeremyrode/sumpmonitor)
+This code is extracted from a [sump monitoring system that also captures data from an ADS1115 ADC, uses some IIR filtering and min/max processing.](https://github.com/jeremyrode/sumpmonitor)